kaviara-14/Terraform-Learning/InterviewPrep/Interviewprep.md

 18. Your infrastructure contains database passwords and other sensitive information.
 How can you manage secrets and sensitive data in Terraform?

         * store secrets outside version control files, use hashicorp vault.
+        * attribure called sensitive
         * never-hardcore passwords
         * utilize terraform input variable or environment variable to pass sensitive values secretly in runtime

-19. Suppose you created an ec2 instance with terraform and after creation, you have removed the entry from the state file now, when you run terraform apply what will happen?
+20. Suppose you created an ec2 instance with terraform and after creation, you have removed the entry from the state file now, when you run terraform apply what will happen?

     As we have removed the entry from that state file so terraform will no longer manage that resource so on the next apply it will create a new resource.